|

 leprosy.

-Many places in Bath are named after Bladud – there's the Bladud's
+Many places in Bath are named after Bladud ñ there's for example Bladud Buildings, just off Broad Street, and the Bladud's Head, a pub in Larkhall.

 |